Testing Separability of High-Dimensional Covariance Matrices: Illustration

-Tables \ref{table1}--\ref{table5} report the empirical power of $\phi_2$ and $\phi_3$, and \texttt{Asymp} for $C$ of rank$-1$, rank$-2$ (with $p_1=p_2$ and $p_1\neq p_2$), rank$-4$, and rank$-6$ partial isotropic structures, respectively, across various values of $(p_1,p_2,n)$, $\hat{\gamma}=p_1p_2/n$, and $c$.
+Tables \ref{sec5.2.table1}--\ref{sec5.2.table2} report the empirical power of $\phi_2$ and $\phi_3$, and \texttt{Asymp} for $C$ of rank$-2$ and rank$-6$ partial isotropic structures, respectively, across various values of $(p_1,p_2,n)$, $\hat{\gamma}=p_1p_2/n$, and $c$.
 The power of $\phi_2$ and $\phi_3$ are comparable when the number of spikes or $c$ is small, but differences between them become more evident as either increases.
 However, they are both generally much smaller than \texttt{Asymp}.
 This may suggest that the convergence rates of the asymptotic distributions of $T_2$ and $T_3$ may be slow.
-Moreover, since $T_2$ and $T_3$ are based on $\hat{C}=c(S)$ not $S$ as in Corollary $2.4$ of \cite{wang2021}, this may induce an additional error in the power analysis of \cite{wang2021}.
+Moreover, since $T_2$ and $T_3$ are based on $\hat{C}=c(S)$ not $S$ as in Corollary $2.4$ of \cite{wang2021}, this may induce an additional error in the power analysis of \cite{wang2021}, which may align with empirical studies in Section \ref{sec5.1:null.simul}.